Jail Doc Pushed Fantasy COVID Cure. Then All Hell Broke Loose.

 In his interview on Wednesday, Karas said ivermectin has been FDA-approved for over 40 years—which it has for topical uses, but not for COVID treatments.
 “It’s very safe,” he said, adding that he’s given it to thousands of patients, including his family, and hasn’t seen any bad effects.
 In response to questions about the treatment not being approved for COVID-19, he said, “nothing is FDA-approved for treatment for COVID.”

 In fact, the FDA has approved one drug to treat the coronavirus, and offered emergency-use authorization for others.
-And there are no large-scale, peer-reviewed studies that support Karas’ treatment—indeed, a major paper cited by advocates was famously rejected and removed in March because of unsubstantiated claims.
-But as Garner noted, there are “scores” that prove the effectiveness of common-sense measures like vaccinations.
+Meanwhile, a major paper cited by ivermectin advocates was famously rejected and removed in March because of unsubstantiated claims.
+But as Garner noted, there are “scores” of studies that prove the effectiveness of common-sense measures like vaccinations.

 Whether that serves to stamp out a local doctor’s hype train remains to be seen.